 Dragon fruit is the edible flower of a cactus that is native to the Americas.
 Today dragon fruit is mainly cultivated in Florida, Southeast Asia, Australia, and the Caribbean.
 With thick, brightly-colored skin and a soft, white seedy interior, dragon fruit is most similar in texture to a kiwi—with a less distinct taste.
-Dragon fruit comes in both purple and white varieties.
+Dragon fruit comes in purple, white, and yellow varieties.

 Yes.
 While dragon fruit doesn’t have many calories, it contains a fair amount of antioxidants, carotene (for healthy eyes and immunity), calcium, iron, B-vitamins, and vitamin C—all critical nutrients for babies 6 months and up.

 Dragon fruit, if ripe and prepared in an age-appropriate way, should not pose a choking risk.
 As long as your baby is ready for solids and you are creating a safe feeding environment, your baby can eat dragon fruit.

 Allergies to dragon fruit are rare, though people who are allergic to kiwi, as well as people with Oral Allergy Syndrome (a food-related allergy that causes reactions to foods with similar protein structures to pollen) may be allergic to dragon fruit.